Leading Sustainable Systems

 In January, the student teams—typically composed of four graduate students—spend three weeks on site, working closely with organizational leaders to address critical issues of sustainability and develop capacities for systemic change, where leading across traditional organizational boundaries is often required.

 Throughout their project work with the host organizations, the teams also work with MIT faculty mentors who help students integrate classroom learning and provide coaching to support their work with organizational leaders.

-Previous L-Lab projects have involved organizations such as Nike, Starbucks, BP India, PepsiCo, IBM, S.C.
-Johnson, Natura, Oxfam, and the World Wildlife Fund.
+Previous L-Lab projects have involved organizations such as Argos (Columbia), Ferrovial (Spain) IBM, Nike, PepsiCo, IBM, S.C.
+Johnson, Natura (Brazil), and Oxfam.